2019 Events and projects

 Winter is our time to process seeds.
 Volunteers collected seeds from over 70 species of plants in 2018.
 Native plant seeds are given to Borderlands Restoration's seed bank for local vegetation projects.
 In keeping with our mission of public outreach, annual flowering plant seeds to expand the nectar corridor are handed out to the community at events.

-Kartchner Caverns, a state park of Arizona, invited PoCo to have an exhibit booth at their annual Earth Day festival.
-Volunteers handed out agave seeds to children (to grow food for our local nectar-feeding bats) and other flowering plants for all local pollinators.
+Kartchner Caverns, a state park of Arizona, invited PoCo to host an exhibit booth at their annual Earth Day festival.
+PoCo volunteers handed out agave seeds to children (to grow food for our local nectar-feeding bats) and other flowering plants for all local pollinators.
 We always emphasize limiting pesticide use.